fggo/python/README.md

 # the project is listening for requests on port 8000 on localhost
 # enter http://localhost:8000/, or http://127.0.0.1:8000/ on a browser
-# localhost refers to a server that only processes requests on your
-# system; it doesn’t allow others to see the pages you’re developing.
 # If you receive the error message That port is already in use,
-# tell Django to use a different port by entering
-# python manage.py runserver 8001 and cycle through higher numbers
+# tell Django to use a different port; python manage.py runserver 8001
-# until you find an open port.
+# and cycle through higher numbers until you find an open port.
 ```

 ### Starting an App
 A Django project is organized as a group of individual apps that work together to make the project work as a wwhole.
-For now, we’ll create just one app to do most of the work for our project and we'll add another app to manage user accounts later.
+For now, we’ll create just one app.
 The command startapp appname tells Django to create the infrastructure needed to build an app.
-We’ll use models.py to define the data we want to manage in our app.
+You should still be running runserver in the terminal window you opened earlier.
 ```
 python manage.py startapp learning_logs
 ls